noony/ImageResizingServer/README.md

 Configuration
 -----------

-You have to define your cluster.
+You have to define your image clusters.
 It a simple dict in ImageResizingServerApp.py

-define("clusterInfos", default={}, help="url of img cluster", type=dict)

 Example :

     define("clusterInfos", default={'1': 'url.cluster1.com', '2': 'url.cluster2.com'}, help="url of img cluster", type=dict)

 You have to restart uwsgi after.

-Example
+Examples
 -----------
-Resize an image to 100px width : http://example.com/?c=1&=/path/to/image.png&w=100
+Resize an image to 100px width :

+http://example.com/?c=1&=/path/to/image.png&w=100

-Resize an image to 300px height : http://example.com/?c=1&=/path/to/image.png&h=300
+Resize an image to 300px height :

+http://example.com/?c=1&=/path/to/image.png&h=300

-Resize an image to 600px width and change is quality to 60% : http://example.com/?c=1&=/path/to/image.png&w=600&q=60
+Resize an image to 600px width and change is quality to 60% :

+http://example.com/?c=1&=/path/to/image.png&w=600&q=60

 API